cleanlab/cleanlab/README.rst

 Comparison of confident learning (CL) and `cleanlab` versus seven recent methods for learning with noisy labels in CIFAR-10.
 Highlighted cells show CL robustness to sparsity.
 The five CL methods estimate label errors, remove them, then train on the cleaned data using `Co-Teaching <https://github.com/cgnorthcutt/cleanlab/blob/master/cleanlab/coteaching.py>`__.

 Observe how cleanlab (CL methods) are robust to large sparsity in label noise whereas prior art tends to reduce in performance for increased sparsity, as shown by the red highlighted regions.
 This is important because real-world label noise is often sparse, e.g. a tiger is likely to be mislabeled as a lion, but not as most other classes like airplane, bathtub, and microwave.

-A step-by-step guide to reproduce these results is available here: [`LINK <https://github.com/cgnorthcutt/cleanlab/tree/master/examples/cifar10>`__].
-This is a helpful tutorial if you want to use cleanlab on any large-scale dataset.

 ``cleanlab``: Find Label Errors in ImageNet
 -------------------------------------------